 The basic concept in probability theory is that of a random variable.
 A random variable is a function of the basic outcomes in a probability space.
 To define a probability space (a la Kolmorogov) one needs three ingredients:

-These axioms imply that if is the complement of A, then p(
+is the complement of A, then p(

 )=1-p(A), and the principle of inclusion and exclusion: p(